SJ-31/Sporothrix-annotation/README.md

 - **Output:** vcf files for each sample
 - Genes of interest were first identified by manually cross-referencing BUSCO output with the GCF_000961545.1 gff file
   - Their regions were extracted from the vcf file using Bcftools
-  - **Thu 15 Jun, 2023 Update:** a script `busco_to_gff.sh` was made to do this automatically - it maps every single-copy busco gene to a gene described in the gff file, obtaining a more precise range for the gene in the process
 - The `bin` directory contains python scripts for extracting single-copy BUSCO gene sequences from BUSCO output and combining them across samples

+### BUSCO gene extraction
+- **Input**
+    - GCF_000961545 reference gff file
+    - BUSCO output tables for each assembly
+    - Cleaned reads
-- Extraction steps
+- **Output**
+    * Multiple sequence alignments for all common single-copy BUSCO genes
+    * KALLISTO tables describing the abundance of each single-copy gene
+- 1. A script (`busco_to_gff.sh`) was written to map every single-copy BUSCO gene to a gene described in the gff file, obtaining a more precise range in the process.
+    - The gene table was filtered to leave only the genes that were shared by every sample (~3200 genes).
+A list of these shared genes was created by processing the output tables  with a python script
-    * Liftoff: Lift over genome annotations from GCF_000961545 reference gff onto scaffolds
+* 2. Liftoff: Lift over genome annotations from GCF_000961545 reference gff onto scaffolds
-    * awk: Use the BUSCO-gff mapping for the GCF_000961545 reference to filter  the single-copy BUSCO genes from the lifted gffs, generating a tsv file with their new locations on the lifted gff*
+* 3. awk: Use the BUSCO-gff mapping from step 1. to filter  the single-copy BUSCO genes from the lifted gffs, generating a tsv file with their new locations on the lifted gff*
     + *The original BUSCO output table describes the BUSCO gene locations specific for the GCF_000961545 reference.
 Their locations may be different with each assembly
-    * gffread: Extract the sequences of the BUSCO genes in fasta format
+* 4. gffread: Extract the sequences of the BUSCO genes in fasta format using the coordinates specified from the previous file.
+Every gene is stored in a separate fasta file
+* 5. MAFFT: Combine the fasta files of the same genes for each sample into a single file and perform a multiple sequence alignment using MAFFT
+* 6. kallisto: Combine the per-sample fasta files, generating a set of per-sample gene sequences.
+Pass and the cleaned reads for the sample as input to kallisto for transcript quantification

 # References